 Cold?
-Attempting to work out the actual packing as 40-50 at sea level is very different from 40-50 Denver who sits essentially next door to the sun.
+Attempting to work out the actual packing as 40-50 at sea level is very different from 40-50 Denver who sits virtually next door to the sun.
 My usual packing style is pack everything, regret later, but, I’m guessing that’s not super practical internationally.
 I can laugh at my silly packing a skirt that I never wear that matches nothing to a weekend to LA, but dragging that sucker across the sea?
 Not this time, Satan.
 Not to mention, everything I bring with me means less room for stuff I want to bring back.

-In the last post, I talked how we were doing a week in Seoul and a week in Busan.
+In the last post, I talked about how we were doing a week in Seoul and a week in Busan.
 Well… that kind of stayed the same.
 Once we all got together to hash it out, we realized schedule-wise, it made more sense for us to do Busan first.
-Then working our way through AirB&B, we chose not to stay right next to the industrial fish market of our fist apartment choice, but instead head to the beach and a stay in Haeundae.
+Then working our way through AirB&B, we chose not to stay right next to the industrial fish market of our first apartment choice, but instead head to the beach and a stay in Haeundae.

 You know what that makes me think of every time I say that?

 Which means, we’re going to end our week in Seoul, or more specifically Hongdae.
 Hongdae?
 WOOT-WOOT!
 There were lots of places to choose from, but we all pretty much unanimously went for Hongdae.
 Hip, cool, everything we want to wish we could be.
 Plus, it’s pretty centrally located.
 (Who am I kidding?
 It’s really the coolness factor.)